Invariant Features for Global Crop Type Classification: Methodology

-To enhance model robustness and generalization when using temporal multi-spectral features, we propose a data augmentation module specifically tailored for median-based time-series representations, incorporating three transformations: time shift, time scale, and magnitude warping, as illustrated in Fig. \ref{figure:methodaugmentation}.
-These methods are designed to simulate natural variations in crop phenology, observation timing, and reflectance amplitude, which frequently occur across regions and seasons.
+A major challenge in cross-region crop classification is that the training data often fail to cover the phenological and spectral variation encountered in unseen regions.
+To mitigate this challenge, we propose a data augmentation strategy tailored to temporal median features.
+As illustrated in Fig.~\ref{figure:methodaugmentation}, the strategy introduces three transformations: time shift, time scale, and magnitude warping.
+These transformations are designed to simulate natural variation in crop phenology, observation timing, and reflectance magnitude that commonly occurs across regions and seasons.
+By exposing the model to such plausible variation during training, the proposed augmentation improves robustness and generalization in cross-region classification.

-\textbf{Time Shift} simulates phenological shifts by randomly moving the entire time span forward or backward by up to 10 days (see Section \ref{sec:resultanalysis} for details on parameter selection).
-Given the original DOY range $[T_s, T_e]$, a random integer offset $\Delta_{shift} \in [-10, 10]$ is sampled and applied to both start and end DOYs, resulting in a shifted range $[T_s + \Delta_{shift}, T_e + \Delta_{shift}]$.
-Median values are then recalculated over this new time span using the same temporal window $d$ as the original, ensuring feature length consistency.
-This augmentation accounts for planting date differences or climatic variations across regions.
+\textbf{Time Shift} simulates phenological shifts by randomly moving the entire time span forward or backward within a predefined range.
+Given the original DOY range $[T_s, T_e]$, a random integer offset $\Delta_{\text{shift}}$ is sampled and applied to both the start and end DOYs, resulting in a shifted range $[T_s + \Delta_{\text{shift}}, T_e + \Delta_{\text{shift}}]$.
+Median values are then recalculated over the shifted time span using the same temporal window size $d$ as in the original setting, thereby preserving feature length consistency.
+This augmentation accounts for differences in planting dates or climatic conditions across regions.

 \textbf{Time Scale} adjusts the temporal extent of the sampling period to capture variability in the duration of crop development.
-The start and end DOYs of the original time span $[T_s, T_e]$ are independently perturbed by random integer offsets $\Delta_{scale}^s, \Delta_{scale}^e \in [-30, 10]$ (see Section \ref{sec:resultanalysis} for details on parameter selection).
-The scaled range is $[T_s', T_e']$, where $T_s' = T_s + \Delta_{scale}^s$ and $T_e' = T_e + \Delta_{scale}^e$, which can expand or contract in length by up to 40 days.
-To maintain a fixed feature dimension, we compute a new temporal window $d' = \lceil (T_e' - T_s') / t \rceil$, thereby keeping the total number of bins $t$ unchanged.
-This augmentation mimics differences in growing season length due to crop varieties, management practices or climate.
+Specifically, the start and end DOYs of the original time span $[T_s, T_e]$ are independently perturbed by random integer offsets $\Delta_{scale}^s$ and $\Delta_{scale}^e$, yielding a scaled range $[T_s', T_e']$, where $T_s' = T_s + \Delta_{\text{scale}}^s$ and $T_e' = T_e + \Delta_{\text{scale}}^e$.
+Depending on the sampled offsets, the resulting time span may be either expanded or contracted.
+To maintain a fixed feature dimension, we compute a new temporal window size $d' = \lceil (T_e' - T_s') / t \rceil$, thereby keeping the total number of bins $t$ unchanged.
+This augmentation mimics differences in growing season length arising from crop varieties, management practices, or climatic conditions.